 Strengthening local structures

 An important prerequisite for development is the assumption of responsibility by local partners.
 With this in mind, the German Government strengthens local decision-making structures and increasingly integrates them in planning decisions and in the implementation process.
 This approach also contributes towards the resolution of conflicts of interest.
 To the extent possible, construction work is performed by local workers using local building materials in order to create jobs and generate income locally.

 Providing humanitarian aid

-Despite efforts to secure peace and development, people in Afghanistan need extensive humanitarian aid (this concerned approximately 4.2 million people in 2018 according to the United Nations).
+Despite efforts to secure peace and development, 4.2 million people in Afghanistan need extensive humanitarian aid in 2018 according to the United Nations.
 Afghanistan’s population is suffering the consequences of frequent natural disasters and decades of armed conflict.
 Both factors have led to large numbers of internally displaced people who, like many of the Afghans returning from Pakistan and Iran, need humanitarian assistance.

 The role of civil society

 Civil society has an important role to play in setting expectations on public institution’s transparency and accountability and advancing change in society.
 Consequently, the German Government works closely with civil society organisations and provides them with advice to enable them to participate more intensively in state processes and thereby contribute to enforcing civil rights.

 Support as an incentive for reform

 In return for its financial assistance, the German Government expects the Afghan Government to keep to its reform pledges in the fields of governance, the fight against corruption, women’s rights, and economic inclusion as well as cooperation in refugee and migration topics.